bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

-  runtime model assumes a live process or a persistent in-browser session (a Ren'Py-style render loop, a Twine story whose state lives in `localStorage`, a Z-machine interpreter that expects a long-lived terminal session) don't fit this shape without working against it.
+  runtime model assumes a live process or a persistent in-browser session (a Ren'Py-style render loop, a Twine story whose state lives in `localStorage`, a Z-machine interpreter that expects a long-lived terminal session) don't fit this structure without working against it.
-- **Consequence: one request in, one response out.** Playing a turn is read state → compute → write state, the same shape as any other QuickBBS view that reads a row, does work, and saves it back — not a special case requiring its own process management, worker pool, or session affinity.
+- **Consequence: one request in, one response out.** Playing a turn is read state → compute → write state, the same sequence as any other QuickBBS view that reads a row, does work, and saves it back — not a special case requiring its own process management, worker pool, or session affinity.